muygalan/100-days-of-code/log.md

 **Thoughts:** This morning was a bit rough to switch into gear.
 (Had a tough niht before.)
 The course actually help me semi-understand an issue I was encountering with my previous Git course - which is a plus!
 I think I'm going to begin a Github course tomorrow.

+### Day 29: April 12th, 2018

+**Today's Progress**: Started a new course on Team Treehouse called GitHub Basics.

+**Thoughts:** This course so far has been a rehash of some things I already know, but also reinforced some things and also went over other features such as issues and pull requests that I'm not 100% confident with just yet. 👍

 ---

 ### Day 0: February 30, 2016 (Example 1)